Lipe-lx/NeuralRate-MCP/docs/architecture.md

 - anchors `snapshotHash` and `snapshotCid` in the policy registry when needed
 - validates pinned strategy configuration
 - builds receipt-registry writes for decisions
-- submits vault execution transactions through the Safe module path
+- submits vault execution transactions through the Safe7579 and Safe module path
 - reports job status back to the worker

 ### Web